smwesten-usgs/swb2/doc_src/pages/index.md

 (fig. 2).
 ```
 ## SWB 2 will ignore lines that begin with one of the following:  #%!+=
-## also, SWB doesn’t care about blank lines
+## also, SWB doesn't care about blank lines
 ## the order of lines makes no difference to SWB; however, it is useful for
 ## users to see the definition of the underlying grid up front